Skip to content

 Step Five - remove the SessionHost Role - If present

-Remove-RDServer "ServerName" -Role RDS-RD-SERVER -ConnectionBroker "ServerName"powershell
+Remove-RDServer "ServerName" -Role RDS-RD-SERVER -ConnectionBroker "ServerName"

 Step Six - Restart Server Manager - same problem - mrrm